Best Weight Benches 101: How to Choose the Best Weight Bench for Home Use

 Overall, the best FID weight bench for the price!

-The priciest of the best adjustable weight benches, the Ironmaster comes in at a little over $300 with a 1000-pound weight capacity.
+The priciest of the best adjustable weight benches, the Ironmaster makes up for it with a 1000-pound weight capacity.

 Extra perks?
 There are many attachment options available for a full-body workout, or this bench is ideal to slide into a squat rack or under a smith machine so you can use it as an olympic weight bench as well.